rakhimov/scram/doc/opsa_support.rst

 Deviations from OpenPSA MEF
 ===========================

-- Names and references are not case-sensitive and restricted to fewer characters and combinations.
+- Names and references are case-sensitive and restricted to fewer characters and combinations.
   :ref:`naming_rules` section contains more information on these restrictions.
 - House events must be defined explicitly